-Another suggestion is to have the Grade 10 learners sign a "contract" whereby they commit to abide by the rules for the kitchen.
-After basic training and signing of the contract, the earner can be issued with a "licence to cook" card.
-This serves as a reminder to learners that not just anybody can come and cook in the Hospitality Studies kitchen/s.
+Another suggestion is to have the Grade 10 learners sign a "contract" whereby they commit to abide by the rules for the kitchen /classroom.
+After basic training and signing of the contract, the learner can be issued with a "license to cook" card/"licence to sew" card etc. This serves as a reminder to learners that not just anybody can come and cook/sew in the Consumer Studies kitchen / Classroom for practical work,